DIVAKARDARSHAN/CPP-WITH-DSA/README.md

-# This are the programs on basic concepts like ,if,if-else,forloop,nested forloop,pattren printing
+#This are the programs on basic concepts of C++ like if,if-else,forloop,nested forloop,pattren printing